Fardin96/RN_Yeamazing/README.md

 ## Notes on improvements

-Due to spending a lot of time on the firebase integration, the UI and finishing of the entire app was not to my satisfaction.
-Some state management and the UI can be improved.
+Due to spending a lot of time on the firebase integration(due to the ongoing migration as we speak), the UI and finishing of the entire app was not to my satisfaction.
+Some state management and specially the navigation state management was not to my satisfaction.
+Moreover, the react-native-maps-autocomplete library isn't working as expected.
 Along with some minor improvements, the app can be made more robust and user friendly.